-The first set of standards is sector-agnostic and includes twelve draft ESRS that cover the full range of sustainability matters specified in the CSRD.
+• Finalized standards - The ESRS were adopted by the EC in July 2023 and became law on December 22, 2023, after being published in the official journal of the European Union.
+The first set of standards is sector-agnostic and includes 12 ESRS that cover the full range of sustainability matters specified in the CSRD.
 The standards are composed of 2 cross-cutting standards and 10 topical standards covering ESG topics.
 Each standard contains its own disclosure requirements and data points.
 All companies must comply with the general requirements of ESRS 1 and the general disclosure requirements of ESRS 2 regardless of materiality.
 After doing so, a company should then conduct a materiality assessment for the 10 topical standards to determine which are material to the company.
-If a topical standard is deemed material, the company must report on the disclosure requirements of that standard.5 However, some disclosure requirements will remain voluntary regardless of the outcome of a materiality assessment and are designated as such.
-The standards contain roughly 80 disclosure requirements, pertaining to both quantitative and gualitative information, as well as hundreds of data points, which can also refer to a narrative sub-element of a disclosure requirement.
+If a topical standard is deemed material, the company must report on the disclosure requirements of that standard.
+14 However, some disclosure requirements will remain voluntary regardless of the outcome of a materiality assessment and are designated as such.
+The standards contain roughly 80 disclosure requirements, pertaining to both quantitative and qualitative information, as well as hundreds of data points, which can also refer to a narrative sub-element of a disclosure requirement.
 The EC will allow certain phase-in options for all companies and additional phase-in options for companies with fewer than 750 employees.
 The graphics below show a breakout of the first set of 12 ESRS, a summary of which topics are mandatory and which are subject to materiality assessment, and the phase-in options available to all companies as well as those available to companies with fewer than 750 employees.